electrode-io/fynpo/packages/fyn/README.md

    - However, the primary design goal of `fyn` is to make your module development easier with its local linking install feature.
 You should use that to develop and debug multiple modules locally.

+3. Similar to 2, but if any package has `postinstall` script that modifies its own files, then those modifications would affect all installations.

+   - There should not be a lot of packages like this, but if you happen to use one, it's unlikely a central storage would work.

-Anyways, if you want to use this feature, then you can enable it with the `--central-store` CLI option.
+If you don't mind these drawbacks and you want to use this feature, then you can enable it with the `--central-store` CLI option.

 The recommendation is to add the following to `.fynrc` because then you don't have to remember to specify the option in the CLI every time.